enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Integrity checks:**

 As already mentioned above, integrity checks for native libraries and Dalvik bytecode are identified in the function `verifyLibs`.
-Notice that repackaging the Dalvik bytecode and native code may be still possible.
-For doing that, just by patching out the function `verifyLibs` in the Dalvik bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and thus continue attacking the mobile app.
+Notice that repackaging the Dalvik bytecode and native code may be still feasible.
+Just by patching out the function `verifyLibs` in the Dalvik bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and thus continue attacking the mobile app at will.

 The function responsible for verifying libraries gets decompiled as follows:
 ```java
 private void verifyLibs() {
     (this.crc = new HashMap<String, Long>()).put("armeabi", Long.parseLong(this.getResources().getString(2131099684)));